faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 # The Crash Report

-In this chapter, we get into the details of what comprises a crash report.
+In this chapter, we get into the details of what comprises a Crash Report.
-Our main focus is the iOS crash report.
-We also cover the macOS crash report, which carries a slightly different structure but serves the same purpose.
+Our main focus is the iOS Crash Report.
+We also cover the macOS Crash Report, which carries a slightly different structure but serves the same purpose.

-Note, it is possible for an app to install crash handlers from third parties, either to get enhanced crash reporting diagnostics, or to link application crashes to a web-based service for managing crash reports across a potentially large population of users.
+Note, it is possible for an app to install crash handlers from third parties, either to get enhanced crash reporting diagnostics, or to link application crashes to a web-based service for managing Crash Reports across a potentially large population of users.
 In this chapter we assume the app has not done this, and therefore the Apple CrashReport tool comes into play.

 When a crash occurs the `ReportCrash`\index{command!ReportCrash} program extracts information from the crashing process\index{process} from the Operating System.
 The result is a text file with a `.crash`\index{extension!.crash} extension.

-When symbol information is available, Xcode will symbolicate the crash report to show symbolic names instead of machine addresses.
+When symbol information is available, Xcode will symbolicate the Crash Report to show symbolic names instead of machine addresses.
 This improves the comprehensibility of the report.

 Apple has produced a detailed document explaining the anatomy of a crash dump.  @tn2151